feLLpe04/etl_webscrapping/README.md

 Step 4: API Creation
 A Flask-based API is built to serve the data stored in SQLite.
 The API exposes endpoints that allow structured access to the dataset for use in applications or front-end integrations.

-Step 5: Interactive Visualization
+Step 5: Interactive Visualization Dash Ploty
 Finally, Dash Plotly is used to build an interactive dashboard.
-This web app runs on a local server and allows users to explore the data visually through filters and charts, directly in the browser.
+This web app runs on a local server and allows users to explore the data visually through filters and charts, e.g Rating, Price Range, Keywords even aviability directly in the browser throuhg a server.